 Landscape ecology is the study of the relationship between spatial patterns and processes, including ways to characterize spatial patterns, what causes or influences these patterns, and how these patterns change over time.
-This course includes theory and application of landscape ecology for conservation biology, including the impacts of land use management on landscapes, movement of species, protected area (PA) management, and habitat connectivity and fragmentation.
+This course includes theory and application of landscape ecology for conservation biology, including the impacts of land use management on landscapes, movement of species, protected area (PA) management, connectivity and fragmentation, and the use of GIS for conservation.
 The course will focus on detecting and characterizing patterns in landscapes, how landscape patterns form and change over time and with anthropogenic influences, modeling populations (including metapopulations) and communities across landscapes, and ways of managing landscapes to achieve goals in managing species and ecosystem processes.
-A macrosystems ecology perspective, which incorporates multi-scale ecological patterns and processes to understand environmental dynamics across landscapes, will be emphasized throughout the course.
-The capstone project involves an analysis of habitat suitability and the proposal of a protected area for a threatened species or habitat.
+The capstone project involves an analysis of habitat suitability and the proposal of a protected area, incorporating species movements and threats to those species, for a threatened species or habitat using GIS.